 - In this workshop, you’ll learn how to refine the language of your writing–whether for clarity, correctness, or style.
 We’ll teach you strategies to proofread, vary sentence structure, and experience writing as a reader might.

 - In this workshop, you’ll learn to closely read job ads to interpret the needs of an employer, and to write tailored cover letters (with polished, professional language) that demonstrate why you’re the best candidate for the job.

 - In this workshop, you’ll learn the steps of reading and analyzing case studies, and practice these steps to develop and present recommendations in response to a dilemma.

 Workshops take place on Tuesdays and Thursdays from 12:30-2.
 Click here to download a printable version of the Fall 2016 Workshop schedule.

 Preparing for workshops

 You’re welcome to attend any workshop at any time, space permitting.
 But you’ll definitely get more from your workshop experience if you bring materials related to a specific reading, research, or writing project, just as you would for a one-to-one session.
 Each workshop includes time for independent application of what you’re learning, as well as a chance to discuss your work with the consultant-facilitator.

 You may register for as many workshops as you’d like on our online scheduler.
-Look for the dropdown menu in the middle of the scheduler’s main page, and select “Workshops.”
+Look for the drop-down menu in the middle of the scheduler’s main page, and select “Fall 16: Workshops.”
 You can then click to join the group appointments associated with each workshop date.